JElchison/crypto-lab/README.md

 you@local-machine:~$ cp -fv ~/.ssh/crypto-lab-student crypto-lab/student-dist/.ssh/
 ```

-Update the HostName to point to your instance's Public DNS.
+Update the HostName in `student-dist/.ssh/config` to point to your EC2 instance's Public DNS.

 *From your local machine (not the remote EC2 instance):*
 ```bash